*I received product compensation in exchange for this post, however, all thoughts and opinions are my own.

 It can be served with or without a cheese topping and also blended with chicken or even ground beef to serve as an entree.
 If you don’t have any chiles in your freezer, you can use canned, diced chiles.

 Dial back on the chile powder for a less spicy variation.
+And if you’d like to learn how to freeze a casserole, check out my tips!

-If you liked this Cheesy Chile Cornbread Casserole, try some of my other recipes featuring hatch chiles:
+Try some of my other recipes featuring hatch chiles:

-Cheesy Chile Cornbread Casserole
+Cheesy Chile Cornbread Casserole Recipe

 - Blend together cornbread muffin mix through shredded cheddar cheese in a large bowl.
 Stir until just combined.